XiongCynthia/PenneysGameSimulation/README.md

 ## Introduction

 Penney’s Game is a fascinating mind-bender in probability that’s deceptively simple yet full of surprises.
 Imagine you’re flipping a fair coin repeatedly, trying to predict which sequence of heads and tails will appear first.
 Here’s the twist: even if two players choose sequences of the same length, the game is not fair!
 In fact, the order of the chosen sequences creates unexpected advantages, leading to counterintuitive outcomes.
-This game of strategic sequence-choosing is both a lesson in probability paradoxes and an exploration of how small changes can tip the odds in a seemingly fair game.
+This game of strategic sequence-choosing is both a lesson in the nature of real-life probabilities and an exploration of how small changes can tip the odds in a seemingly fair game.

 For more background, check out these resources:
 - [Humble and Nishiyama's 2-Page paper](https://www.datascienceassn.org/sites/default/files/Humble-Nishiyama%20Randomness%20Game%20-%20A%20New%20Variation%20on%20Penney%27s%20Coin%20Game.pdf) on their Randomness Game, a variation of Penney's game